SenseNet/sncom-resources/_guides/what-is-sensenet.md

 ## Convenient

-Develop in the language you want
+Develop in the language you want.
+REST API

 Use packages
 nuget